Does Red Bird charge a reading fee?

 How is the cover image and chapbook layout determined?

 The goal of the cover is to enrich the material within and at the same time intrigue the potential reader to open the chapbook.
 Covers are meant to engage the reader, and enhance the text.
-Often the author will be consulted as to what they would like to see on the cover of their chapbook.
-If possible these ideas will be considered in the cover design.
 While authors will be given an opportunity to comment on the cover of their chapbook Red Bird reserves the rights to make all final cover decisions.

 Can I provide my own artwork for the cover?

-Often artwork by the author or by an artist the author selects will be considered.
-It is the responsibility of the author to get all permissions and pay all costs for the use of another person’s art as the cover.
+Artwork by the author or by an artist the author selects may be considered.
+If an outside artist's work is used, it is the responsibility of the author to obtain all permissions and pay all costs for the use of another person’s art.
 Cover art is credited on the publication page of the chapbook.
 Our designers discourage the use of personal photographs on the cover of the chapbook.
 We also discourage authors from designing their own covers.

 Will I be able to review what my chapbook will look like before it is printed?

-Once the chapbook and cover is completed a proof copy is mailed to the author.
+The design process is iterative.
+Once the chapbook layout is completed a proof copy is provided to the author.
 The author is asked to examine the text carefully – noting any errors in line spacing, missing text, and punctuation, grammar, and spelling errors.
-This is the time when changes can be made.
-Most authors will note changes on the proof and then return the proof to the designer.
-Minor changes in the text can be made at this time, but those changes cannot change significantly the manuscript as it was agreed upon by the author and editor.
-The author must approve a final proof of the chapbook before printing will begin.
+Typographical corrections to the text can be made at this time, but those changes cannot change significantly the manuscript as it was agreed upon by the author and editor.
+Authors are asked to note changes on the proof and return it to us.
+Requested changes are reviewed and, if accepted, are incorporated into a subsequent proof.
+The cover design is typically provided with the second proof.
+The author must approve a final physical proof of the chapbook before printing will begin.